srnjak/deb-build-utils/doc/builder.md

 - `-p <password>`: The password for the repository.
 - `-r <repository_url>`: The URL of the repository to deploy to.
 - `-n <package_name>`: The name of the .deb package to create (without extension).
+- `-d <project_root>`: The path to the root directory of the project.
+If this path is not set, the current directory will be taken into consideration.

 ## Examples